 - Include a statement on how the initiative promotes Equity, Diversity, and Inclusion

-Proposals will be evaluated by the Neuro’s Open Science Grassroots Initiatives Committee (GRC) at the GRC’s October meeting.
-If the $50,000 funding total is not reached another funding call will be made.
+Proposals will be evaluated by the Neuro’s Open Science Grassroots Initiatives Committee (GRC) at the GRC’s June meeting.
+If the $50,000 funding total is not reached another funding call will be made at a later date.

 The GRC will assess proposals based on: